-- 2.1 Termination Procedures.
-This Agreement shall automatically terminate 48 months after the In-Service Date (the "Termination Deadline"), unless extended by written agreement of the Parties.
-In addition, this Agreement may be terminated prior to the Termination Deadline as follows: - A. the Generator may terminate this Agreement by giving TSP thirty (30) days advance written notice; or - B. the TSP may terminate this Agreement (subject to Governmental Authority approval, if required) on written notice to the Generator if the Generator's Plant has not achieved Commercial Operation within one year after the scheduled Commercial Operation date reflected in Exhibit "B"; or

-- C. either Party may terminate this Agreement in accordance with Section 10.6. - Termination Costs.
-If a Party elects to terminate the Agreement prior to the Termination Deadline pursuant to Section 2.1 above, the Generator shall pay all costs incurred (or committed to be incurred) by TSP, as of the date of the other Party's receipt of such notice of termination, that are the responsibility of the Generator under this Agreement, to the extent not previously paid pursuant to Exhibit "E", Security Arrangement Details.
+2.1 Termination Procedures.
+This Agreement may be terminated as follows:

+A. the Generator may terminate this Agreement after giving the TSP thirty(30) days advance written notice; or

+B. the TSP may terminate this Agreement (subject to Governmental Authority approval, if required) on written notice to the Generator if the Generator's Plant has not achieved Commercial Operation within one year after the scheduled Commercial Operation date reflected in Exhibit "B"; or incurred) by TSP, as of the date of the other Party's receipt of such notice of termination, that are the responsibility of the Generator under this Agreement.
 In the event of termination by either Party, both Parties shall use commercially reasonable efforts to mitigate the damages and charges that they may incur as a consequence of termination.
-The provisions of the Sections 2.2 and 2.3 shall survive termination of the Agreement. - 2.3 Disconnection.
-Upon termination of this Agreement, the Parties will disconnect the GIF from the TIF.
+The provisions of the Sections 2.2 and 2.3 shall survive termination of the Agreement.